twowaits/SDE-Interview-Questions/README.md

 Like this repo ?
 Contribute new questions this hacktoberfest and be a part of it. #Hacktoberfest_2019
 #### For contributing see <a href="https://github.com/rishabh115/InterviewQuestions/blob/master/CONTRIBUTING.md">Contributing guidelines</a> .
-## Feel free to show your love :heart: by putting a star :star: on this project :v: .
+## Feel free to show your love :heart: by putting a star :star: on this project :v:.
 <b name="ref">References</b>
 - [Geeksforgeeks](http://www.geeksforgeeks.org/)
 - [Career Cup](https://www.careercup.com/)